 - The truck driver neglected to adhere to regular maintenance schedules.

 - The DPF cleaning facility neglected to properly inspect the DPF.
-A thoroughly inspected DPF can reveal discoloration and internally plugging.
+A thoroughly inspected DPF can reveal discoloration and internal plugging.
 A failure to inspect the DPF can result in a plugged DPF being reinstalled on a truck.
-This creates more back pressure internally which causes the turbo and other upstream engine components to fail.
+This creates more back pressure internally and subsequently causes the turbo and other upstream engine components to fail.

 - A proper DPF inspection can also show a technician that a problem is looming inside the truck’s engine which requires immediate attention.
 For example, if the engine injectors are leaking too much diesel, this leakage will eventually make its way into the DPF.
 This liquid settles and bakes solidly inside the DPF.
 The exhaust flow system becomes plugged.
 If the DPF is simply returned to service, this blockage increases back pressure and will cause the turbo and other engine components to malfunction.